Shkurupii/GL-DevOps-ProCamp-Entry-Task-Metrics/README.md

 ## Install GL-DevOps-ProCamp-Entry-Task-Metrics Locally with Docker (BETA)

-**Disk and Network metrics may differ from at the moment.
+**Expected Disk and Network metrics outcome may differ at the moment.
 Work in progress!**

 ### Requirements
 * docker